 - Except internationally recognized certificates, you may use also other documents, but they may be according to their relevance awarded by lower points in evaluation

 - Other possible documents: native speaker (statement or proof of citizenship), Degree in English language, previous participation on long-term study/work placement abroad, confirmation from employer, Language Proficiency Report (Documents section), certificate of language course completion or other confirmation.
 If no other option available, you may use a reasoned statement of language proficiency.

 Among the evaluation criteria in the application are:

 - Language skills (max.
 20 points)

 The application is evaluated at Masaryk University and approved by the receiving institution.
 The Selection Committee then chooses from the applicants with the highest point scores.
-In some cases the selection may also take into account supplementary criteria (balancing representation of men and women, participants with special needs, etc.).
+In some cases, the selection may also consider supplementary criteria (balancing representation of men and women, participants with special needs, etc.).